-The Purple Heart medals America gives to soldiers are left over from a battle that never happened:
+The Purple Heart medals America gives to soldiers are

 To the present date, total combined American military casualties of the sixty-five years following the end of World War II—including the Korean and Vietnam Wars—have not exceeded that number.
 In 2003, there remained 120,000 Purple Heart medals in stock.
 The existing surplus allowed combat units in Iraq and Afghanistan to keep Purple Hearts on-hand for immediate award to soldiers wounded in the field.